taufik-nurrohman/markdown/.dev/README.md

 CommonMark doesn’t care about the DOM, so it can’t tell if an HTML element is correctly balanced.
 Unlike the original Markdown syntax specification, which doesn’t allow Markdown syntax to be processed inside HTML blocks, the CommonMark specification doesn’t limit such cases.
-It only cares about blank lines that appear around lines that resemble HTML block tags, as specified in [Section 4.6](https://spec.commonmark.org/0.31.2#html-blocks), Type 6.
+It only cares about blank lines that appear around lines that resemble HTML block tags, as specified in [Section 4.6](https://spec.commonmark.org/0.31.2#html-blocks), type 6.

 Any text that follows the opening and/or closing of an HTML block is treated as plain text and will not be processed as Markdown syntax.
 A blank line is required to end the raw HTML block: